straypacket/Openfire/README.md

 API Requests
 ------------

 API calls implemented, according to functionality.
+Take a look at the Usage example, these parameter calls should replace those in above the `--post-data` example.

 Authentication parameters: